mohamdhjoj510/SWE-AI-WEB/README.md

 ## Disclaimer

-This is an **academic prototype** built for a university Software Engineering course.
+This is an **academic prototype** built for a university Software Engineering seminar.
 It is **not** a medical decision-making system, is not validated for clinical use, and must not be used to diagnose, treat, or make decisions about any patient.